 If you want to increase your energy, improve your mood, regulate your periods, promote fertility, reduce menstrual pain, or relieve symptoms associated with menopause and perimenopause, the DUTCH test is our preferred method of evaluation.

 The wealth of accurate information provided by a DUTCH panel allows us to make better suggestions with regards to your care which we believe leads to better clinical outcomes.

 Run a DUTCH and Review Your Results!

-For a limited time (though January 31st), we are going to offer a DUTCH Complete test with a half hour interpretation & supplement recommendation as an a la carte service.
+For a limited time (though August 26th), we’re offering a DUTCH Complete test with a half hour interpretation & supplement recommendation as an a la carte service.
 You can see your results and have them professionally analyzed all for $395.

 This test can be run by men or women, at least a few years out of puberty, so about ages 16 and up.
 There is no upper age limit to run this test.
-There is no rush to run your test but it does need to be purchased by Jan.
-31 for this trial offer.
+There is no rush to run your test but it does need to be purchased by August 26th for this limited time offer.